Azure/Azure-Proactive-Resiliency-Library/docs/content/services/storage/storage-Account/_index.md

 ## Recommendations Details

-### ST-1 - Ensure that Storage Accounts are Zone or Region redundant
+### ST-1 - Ensure that storage accounts are zone or region redundant

 **Category: Availability**